MustardOS/mustardos.github.io/release/progress/pixie.md

 * Updated system information module
 * Updated theme engine to fall back to 640x480 resolution
 * Updated theme loading to use new Pixie theme structure
+* Updated theme overrides to support all settings